Ama Dablam Expedition

 Embarking from the alpine realms back towards Namche Bazaar, the grand vistas of Ama Dablam and therefore the surrounding peaks gradually recede into the space.
 Your path weaves through the rhododendron forests of Sagarmatha parkland, descending to the quaint Tengboche village.
 This leg of your journey offers ample opportunities to capture the essence of the Himalayan wilderness and its ancient hamlets in photographs.
 It also presents an opportunity to explore any monasteries you’ll have bypassed at the journey’s outset.

 The route then leads you right down to the Dudh Koshi River, across a span, followed by a climb to Sanasa before descending into Namche Bazaar.
-Here, the comforts of a hot shower await, together with the possibility to savor locally brewed beverages, sumptuous meals, and desserts from a bakery, marking an expensive respite from the pains of your mountain adventure.
+Here, the comforts of a hot shower await, together with the possibility of savoring locally brewed beverages, sumptuous meals, and desserts from a bakery, marking an expensive respite from the pains of your mountain adventure.

 Bidding farewell to the colorful Namche Bazaar, you begin the trek towards Lukla, retracing the bridges, rivers, villages, and monasteries that marked your journey’s start.
 Arriving at Phakding, a well-deserved lunch offers a stoppage before you tackle the ultimate stretch to the Lukla airstrip.